Back in 1996…

 4. USB Voice Capable Modem (with Line Voltage)

-However, if you’re unable to acquire one of these, here’s a guide on how to create your own line voltage.
+However, if you’re unable to acquire one of these, you can use this following guide that provides you with a few different options for creating your own telephone line voltage:

 5. Computer Connected to Internet

 Next you’ll need an internet-connected computer to run the NetBand Tunnel software.
-The NetBand Tunnel has been designed specifically for use with DreamPi, an easy and nearly plug-n-play solution that many folks already use to get their Dreamcast online.
-However, a standard Windows PC may also be used.
+The NetBand Tunnel has been designed for use with DreamPi, a plug-n-play solution that many folks already use to get their Dreamcast online or a standard Windows PC.

 - A. DreamPi – DreamPi is based on a Raspberry Pi (a tiny Linux computer) and runs dedicated software for getting your Dreamcast (and now Saturn) online with ease.
 These can be purchased or you can build your own.